niemopen/common-model-format/README.md

 ## Examples

+This specification is itself a CMF example!  *model.cmf* is a CMF message representing a NIEM model; *model.xsd* is the equivalent model representation in XML Schema.

 The [*Crash Driver Report*](https://github.com/iamdrscott/CrashDriver) message specification is designed to test and describe the features of the NIEM technical architecture.
-It contains a NIEM model in equivalent CMF and XSD representations.
+It contains a NIEM model in equivalent CMF and XSD representations.U

 ## Where are the original versions of CMF?